Homeland Security of the 1930s

 Battery Townsley is now open to the public the 1st Sunday of the month, from 12 noon to 4 PM.

 Battery Townsley is located one ½ mile up from the Fort Cronkhite parking lot, following the Coastal Trail; the walk up to the battery is strenuous so please allow at least 45 minutes.
-If you would like to request assistance to the site on open-to-the public days, please call the Marin Headlands Visitor Center at (415) 331-1540.

 You can also visit the Marin Headlands page for more information about volunteering in the battery's preservation efforts, as well as directions and other programs and activities.